injeti-manohar/AZ-104/Module2.md

 ## Region

-zone-redundant service	An Azure service that supports availability zones, and that enables resources to be replicated or distributed across zones automatically.
+`zone-redundant service` :- An Azure service that supports availability zones, and that enables resources to be replicated or distributed across zones automatically.

+`zonal service` :-	An Azure service that supports availability zones, and that enables a resource to be deployed to a specific, self-selected availability zone to achieve more stringent latency or performance requirements

 ![](https://docs.microsoft.com/en-us/azure/availability-zones/media/availability-zones.png)